vippsas/vipps-login-api/vipps-login-faq.md

 You can use “Custom URL Scheme” in the redirect URIs to redirect back an app.

 # How can I change the name and logo shown with Vipps login?
 Vipps login will show the name of the sales unit you use in the different Vipps login user dialogues.
-This includes the confirm login screen, the give consent screen and in the overview of consents given.
+This includes the confirm login screen, the give consent screen and the overview of consents given.

 You can administer this name in [portal.vipps.no](https://portal.vipps.no).
 You go to the sales unit s("salgssteder") in the left menu and select the correct unit.
 From this page you can see the key information for this sales unit:
 ![You can administer this name in [portal.vipps.no](https://portal.vipps.no).
 You go to the sales unit ("salgssted") and click the correct unit.
 From this page you can see the key information for this sales unit:](images/Sales_unit_see_info.png)